111xpantia: Commercial performance

 Through mid-week predictions, 111xpantia was expected to debut within the top 10 of the US Billboard 200, which would become Fuerza Regida's first appearance within the album chart range.
 The album debuted at number two on the chart, earning 76,000 album-equivalent units.
 With this feat, the album became the largest week and highest charting for a Spanish-language album released by a duo or group on the chart.
 It also became the biggest debut and highest charting for a regional Mexican album, surpassing Peso Pluma's Génesis (2023) debuting at number three with 73,000 units.
 Although the album debuted only behind Bad Bunny's Debí Tirar Más Fotos on the chart, which rose six spots from number seven to number one following an official vinyl release, it also became the first time that two Spanish-language albums occupied the first and second positions on the chart in its 69-year history.
 The following week, the album fell four places down to number six on the chart, earning another 43,000 units.

-111xpantia also debuted at number two on the US Top Album Sales chart, selling 39,000 copies in its first week.
-It surpassed the largest sales week for a regional Mexican album, when Selena's Amor Prohibido (1994) sold 36,000 copies in May 1995.
-It also debuted at number five on the US Top Streaming Albums chart, earning 37,000 streaming-equivalent units, which represent 50.44 million official streams in the United States, within its first tracking week.
 Additionally, the album also debuted atop the US Regional Mexican Albums chart, earning the group their sixth number-one album and their third number-one debut on the chart, while it debuted number two on the US Top Latin Albums chart.
 The following week, the album rose to number one on the latter chart, becoming the band's second number-one album after their seventh studio album Pa Las Baby's y Belikeada (2023); it additionally sold another 6,000 copies within its second tracking week.
 All of the tracks from the album's standard version were also charting on the US Hot Latin Songs and the US Hot Regional Mexican Songs charts.